alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/records-you-must-keep.markdown

 If standard MSS reports meet your needs, you can order:

-- monthly standard reports
+- monthly  reports
-- standard reports showing historical information from up to 4 years ago
+- reports showing historical information from up to 4 years ago

 To order, fill in the [MSS agreement form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/381489/Agreement_for_the_Sale_of_Management_Support_System__MSS__Data.pdf) (PDF, 111KB).